 Referral to local vocational training centers

 1My employer has asked me to sign a document agreeing to avoid getting pregnant and is requiring me to receive contraceptive injection.
 What should I do?

-An employer has no right to stop an employee from becoming pregnant or to force an employee to take any type of contraception.
+An employer does not have the right to stop an employee from becoming pregnant, or force an employee to take any type of contraception.
 Any document you sign agreeing not to become pregnant is void and cannot be legally enforced.

 2My employer/ employment agent bought a home pregnancy test kit and wants me to use it because he/ she suspects I am pregnant.
 This makes me uncomfortable, what should I do?